MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/projects-how-record-job-usage.md

 4. Update the journal with any modifications that may be needed.
 5. Choose the **Post**.

-## <a name="create-inventory-and-warehouse-pick-documents-for-a-job" />Create inventory and warehouse pick documents for a job
+## <a name="create-inventory-and-warehouse-pick-documents-for-a-job"></a>Create inventory and warehouse pick documents for a job

 To create inventory and warehouse pick documents for jobs, your administrator must enable **Feature Update: Enable inventory and warehouse pick from Jobs** on the **Feature Management** page.